Lesson 3 in our series on Strip Planking

 Overcoming movement in a large mass of wood is not all that simple.
 From experience with Puffin, our 24′ strip-plank/epoxy William Garden designed catboat/motor sailor, we knew that covering a stack of 3/4″ mahogany with epoxy and fiberglass cloth was not all there was to it.
 Every time we hauled Puffin out, the glass on the skeg would have split in a different place.

 This tells me that the power in a large mass of wood cannot be ignored even if the wood has been well sealed with epoxy and reinforced with glass cloth.
-We can either provide the wood a controlled way to move as the old-timers did, or take the power out of the wood so that any movement is cancelled out.
+We can either provide the wood a controlled way to move as the old-timers did or take the power out of the wood so that any movement is canceled out.

 Assembly began with cutting to shape and laminating the center three layers.
 Once glued together on a flat bench, it was stiff enough to hold its shape supported on sawhorses for the convenience of fitting the additional layers.
 A few screws were used to hold the pieces together as the structure was being assembled dry.
 When we glued the pieces together, the screws guided them into the original position.
 This kept them from sliding around when the clamps were tightened.